-You might probably be thinking about the extra time and effort of cooking it, no worries!
-Spinach has one of the shortest cooking times of all the veggies.
+You might probably be thinking about the extra time and effort of cooking it; no worries!

-2. Bacon bits
+2. Bacon Bits

-Bacon bits are made from textured soy flour to copy the flavor profile and texture of real bacon.
+Bacon Bits are made from textured soy flour to copy the flavor profile and texture of real bacon.

 Aside from green salad, they’re also best as toppings for soups, baked potatoes, and pasta dishes as it adds that hint of bacon flavor and crunchy texture to them.

 Cook the bacon in the oven, and chop them into small pieces before tossing the bits into the salad.

-4. Feta cheese
+4. Feta Cheese

-Feta cheese is a good choice as a topper if you want to add something tangy flavor and rich aroma.
+Feta Cheese is a good choice as a topper if you want to add something tangy flavor and rich aroma.

 Another way to make your salad more interesting and enjoyable to consume is to add tomatoes at the end of the preparation.

 It features sweet, sour, and savory variations, resulting in a burst of flavor when added to a salad dish.

 Cauliflower is a superfood that’s loved by many, including me!

-They’re a perfect topper candidate for salads as it offers crunchy texture and mild taste that blends perfectly with other dishes.
+They’re a perfect topper candidate for salads as it offers a crunchy texture and mild taste that blends perfectly with other dishes.

 It features a creamy texture and buttery flavor that goes well with any salad.

 It’s rich, meaty, and satisfying enough to convince non-fish lovers to avoid their chicken-beef-pork routine.

-Plus, salmon isn’t just good for salad, it’s a great addition to your tartare, burgers, and pasta dishes.
+Plus, salmon isn’t just good for salad; it’s a great addition to your tartare, burgers, and pasta dishes.

-Check out these air fryer salmon recipes we have on hand!
+Check out these air fryer salmon recipes we have on hand.

-12. Grilled chicken
+12. Grilled Chicken

-The addition of toasted almonds brings that extra crunchy and delicious nutty flavor to any of your favorite salad recipes.
+Adding sweet and spicy almonds brings that extra crunchy and delicious nutty flavor to any of your favorite salad recipes.

 Though it’s more expensive than peanuts, almonds are totally worth it as you can do a lot of fantastic things with them.

-It may sound pretty bland, but hey, they’re quite the deal, especially in a salad!
+It may sound pretty bland, but hey, they’re quite the deal, especially in a salad.

 Overcooked eggs have a dark green hue around their yolk and a sulphuric aftertaste.

 To elevate the experience, pair cooked eggs alongside bacon or ham.

-15. Dried mango
+15. Dried Mango